aattww/sensors/README.md

 Distribute other nodes as needed, selecting first their addresses with jumper headers and then connecting external power or batteries.
 Use the button on the nodes to force a transmit with full power - normally nodes adjust their transmit power automatically to the lowest possible level.
 One blink of the onboard LED indicates a successful transmit, two blinks a failed one.
 LED blinks only when forcing a transmit with the button.
 You can use the provided Python script [*read_modbus.py*](read_modbus.py) to read data from the gateway for debugging purposes.

 Start logging measurements to a MySQL database ([*save_modbus_to_db.py*](save_modbus_to_db.py) provides a starting point for this), for example, and graph it with [Grafana](https://grafana.com/), or connect the gateway to a home automation hub and monitor measurements that way.

+# Version history

+## v1.0.1 (2019-12-29)

+* Fixed a bug in NTCSensor library where enable pin was controlled even though it was not in actual use, possibly interfering with serial communication.

+## v1.0.0 (2019-12-26)

+Initial public release.